About Voices On The Economy

 But please don’t think the VOTE Program is just a curriculum.
 Better to compare it to a Sputnik moment.
 People had looked up at the sky for millennia, but the launch of the first satellite sparked the human imagination in a new way, and a whole generation fell in love with space exploration.
 VOTE sparks people to fall in love with the questions economists have been asking for hundreds of years: How do we create a community where people have what they need to flourish?
 How do we create a world where we are released from worry about our physical well-being and free to make our unique, positive contributions to society?
 There are no limits to the possibilities and beauty of what we can accomplish through our economic relationships when we harness the intelligence and imagination of the whole nation to create economic well-being for all.

 Since 1992, Amy S. Cramer, PhD, has been teaching multiple perspectives on economic issues.
 After earning her doctorate in economics from the University of Massachusetts Amherst, she developed a unique interdisciplinary program that evolved over the decades to become Voices On The Economy (VOTE).
 In 2015 VOTE launched as a 501(c)3 nonprofit organization.
 Dr. Cramer’s teaching experience includes people of all ages and education levels.
 She served on the faculty at Trinity College, Clark University, and the University of Arizona.
 Currently, she is a full-time economics professor and discipline coordinator for Pima Community College (PCC) in southern Arizona.
 PCC is a co-sponsor of the VOTE Program Teacher Training Series.
 The VOTE Program also receives generous support from the Thomas R. Brown Foundations.
 The VOTE textbook, Volume I, Voices On The Economy: How Open-Minded Exploration of Rival Perspectives Can Spark Solutions to Our Economic Problems was co-written by Cramer and Laura Markowitz is a National Magazine Award–winning feature writer and multimedia producer and contributing producer for Arizona Public Media.

-Economics Education Leadership Award, Arizona Council for Economics Education
+Economics Education Leadership Award, Arizona Council on Economic Education

 Outstanding Faculty Award, Pima Community College